survivejs/react-book/manuscript/02_developing_with_webpack.md

 You should be able to access the application alternatively through **localhost:8080/webpack-dev-server/** instead of root.
 It provides an iframe showing a status bar that indicates the status of the rebundling process.

-T> Note that the current setup won't output a bundle at all given the development setup runs in-memory.
-We will set up a proper bundle at the build chapter.
+T> Note that the current setup won't output a bundle to disk given the development setup runs in-memory.
+We will set up a proper bundle in the build chapter.

-T> In case the amount of console output annoys you, you can set `quiet: true` at `devServer` configuration to keep it minimal.
+T> In case the amount of console output annoys you, you can set `quiet: true` in the `devServer` configuration object to keep it minimal.

 T> If you are using an environment, such as Cloud9, you should set `HOST` to `0.0.0.0`.
-The default `localhost` isn't the best option always.
+The default `localhost` isn't always the best option.

 ### Alternative Ways to Use *webpack-dev-server*

 We could have passed *webpack-dev-server* options through the command line interface (CLI).
 I find it clearer to manage it within Webpack configuration as that helps to keep *package.json* nice and tidy.
 Alternatively we could have set up an Express server of our own and used *webpack-dev-server* as a [middleware](https://webpack.github.io/docs/webpack-dev-middleware.html).
 There's also a [Node.js API](https://webpack.github.io/docs/webpack-dev-server.html#api).

-W> Note that there are [slight differences](https://github.com/webpack/webpack-dev-server/issues/106) between the CLI and Node.js API and they may behave slightly differently at times.
-This is the reason why some prefer to use solely Node.js API.
+W> Note that there are [slight differences](https://github.com/webpack/webpack-dev-server/issues/106) between the CLI and the Node.js API and they may behave slightly differently at times.
+This is the reason why some prefer to solely use the Node.js API.

 ### Customizing Server *host* and *port*

 It is possible to customize host and port settings through the environment in our setup (i.e., `export PORT=3000` on Unix or `SET PORT=3000` on Windows).
 This can be useful if you want to access your server within the same network.
 The default settings are enough on most platforms.

 To access your server, you'll need to figure out the ip of your machine.
 On Unix this can be achieved using `ifconfig`.
 On Windows `ipconfig` can be used.
-A npm package, such as [node-ip](https://www.npmjs.com/package/node-ip) may come in handy as well.
+An npm package, such as [node-ip](https://www.npmjs.com/package/node-ip) may come in handy as well.
 Especially on Windows you may need to set your `HOST` to match your ip to make it accessible.

 ## Refreshing CSS

-We can extend the approach to work with CSS.
+We can extend this approach to work with CSS.
 Webpack allows us to change CSS without forcing a full refresh.
 To load CSS into a project, we'll need to use a couple of loaders.
 To get started, invoke

 ```bash
 npm i css-loader style-loader --save-dev